wkoertgen/train.oracle12.migration/FAQ.md

 	#if [[ "$?" != "0" ]]; then echo "ERROR in postinstall.sh - aborting setup.; exit; fi

 **Note:** I have commented all lines for demonstration only.

+## 4b.
+I do not see the logfiles completely.
+Why is that so ?
+Some people have complained, that logfiles grow up to 20 MB.
+Hence we directed the logging of the **create11gdb.sql** to /dev/null.
+If you would like the follow the output for educational purposes, you may  change 2 lines in **create11gdb.sh**

+`#sudo -Eu oracle $ORACLE_HOME/bin/sqlplus /nolog @/vagrant/scripts/create11gdb.sql >> $LOGFILE`
+`sudo -Eu oracle $ORACLE_HOME/bin/sqlplus /nolog @/vagrant/scripts/create11gdb.sql /dev/null`

+The other logfile from **oracle11g-install** is directed  to `/u01/app/oraInventory/logs` inside the guest VM by the **runInstaller** of Oracle11g itself.
+This installer has no feature like `show_progress` as we have it in Oracle12c.
+You mail follow the process by `tail -f <logfile>`.

 ## 5. Is Vagrant able to take snapshots?
 Using snapshots with virtualization can be a huge time saver.
 If you use vagrant with VirtualBox you can install the snapshot plugin [vagrant-vbox-snapshot](https://github.com/dergachev/vagrant-vbox-snapshot) via